bueler/mccarthy/stokes/README.md

         (firedrake) $ ./genstepmesh.py -bs 0.0 -o slab.geo
         (firedrake) $ gmsh -2 slab.geo
-        (firedrake) $ ./flowstep.py -bs 0.0 slab.msh
+        (firedrake) $ ./flowstep.py slab.msh

 Mesh refinement
 ---------------

-The default mesh above has a typical mesh size of 100 m with additional refinement by a factor of 4 to give 25 m resolution near the interior corner created by the bedrock step.
+The default mesh has a typical mesh size of 100 m with refinement by a factor of 4 near the interior corner created by the bedrock step.
+(Giving 25 m resolution at the corner.)

-Script `genstepmesh.py` allows uniform refinement factor (`-refine X`) and additional refinement at the interior corner by an additional factor Y: `-refine_corner Y`.
+Options to script `genstepmesh.py` allow setting the mesh size and a uniform refinement factor: `-hmesh H -refine X`.
+Another option controls the additional refinement at the interior corner: `-refine_corner Y`.
 The default case corresponds to `-hmesh 100 -refine 1 -refine_corner 4`.

 For example the following creates a mesh with target mesh size varying from 25 m to about 3 m near the interior corner.
-The resulting grid has about 15 times as many nodes as the default above:
+The resulting grid has about 15 times as many elements as the default mesh:

         (firedrake) $ ./genstepmesh.py -refine 4 -refine_corner 8 -o finer.geo
         (firedrake) $ gmsh -2 finer.geo